shekar235/Solidity-Web3/README.md

 3. **Sepolia Testnet:**
    - Connect MetaMask to the Sepolia testnet.
    - If Sepolia is not listed, you may need to add the network manually.
-Refer to [Sepolia Testnet](https://sepolia.io/) for network details.
+Refer to [Sepolia Testnet](https://sepolia.io/) for network details or you can connect it from [Chainlink network](https://chainlink.network/).

 4. **Compile and Deploy:**
    - Compile the smart contract in Remix.
    - Deploy the contract to the Sepolia testnet using the MetaMask account.

 5. **Verify Deployment:**
-   - Once deployed, verify the contract details on the Sepolia testnet explorer.
+   - Once deployed, verify the contract details on the Sepolia testnet explorer/etherscan.

 ## Smart Contract Features